-This section lists the basic steps for running the test.
-For detailed instructions, see the GeneXpert Dx System Operator Manual.
+Make sure that the Xpert MTB/RIF Assay Definition File (ADF) is imported into the software.
+This section lists Important the basic steps for running the test.
+For detailed instructions, see the GeneXpert Dx System Operator Manual or the GeneXpert Infinity System Operator Manual.

-Note The steps you follow can be different if the system administrator changed the default workflow of the system.
+The steps you follow can be different if the system administrator changed the default workflow of the system.